3rd Annual

 Note: Open packages are fine, as long as individual items are still securely packaged.
 We will be separating packages and assembling Period Packs with a variety of individual products.

-These generous businesses are partnering with us to make donating convenient for you!
+Donation drop-off window: April 11 - May 10.
+These generous businesses partnered with us to make donating convenient for you!

 SW Portland